The Traveler's Secret

 A crystal door led him into a vestibule, around which he could see the doors of many richly furnished rooms.
 The smell of the sea was very strong here, almost too strong.
 At that moment the gray head of his father appeared through one of the doors.
 Oresto smiled.
 The old man took the boy by the hand and led him out onto a balcony.

-The three of them set out, but Oresto kept constantly looking at the girl - she had bewitched him so - and the old man smiled, so that the last trace of sadness disappeared from his face, and he seemed almost young again.
+The three of them set out, but Oresto kept constantly looking at the girl.
+There was something about her that continued to draw him toward her.
+The old man smiled as he noticed this, nurturing a secret wish.
+The last trace of sadness disappeared from his face and he seemed almost young again.

 "Listen, my children," he said when they reached the edge of the mountain cave.
 "I will say good-bye to you now, perhaps forever."